 CCD's Financial Aid Office awards work-study to all eligible students.
 Your first step in applying for work-study is to complete the Free Application for Federal Student Aid (FAFSA) and complete your file with the Financial Aid Office.

 On-Campus - Jobs are available for most departments around campus.
 Employment opportunities are competitive, email a cover letter/resume and work-study award letter to be uploaded in our application portal.

 Off-Campus - Limited positions are available through non-CCD organizations.
 These organizations are approved and authorized by the work-study manager.
 Off-Campus sites are established in April or May before the new academic year.
 There are several steps for an organization to become an off-campus site: complete an employer information form, sign an agreement, supervisor training, and site visit.

 Summer work-study awards are made in late April.
 You must have submitted next year’s FAFSA, completed next year's financial aid file and be enrolled in at least six (6) credits for the summer and the following fall semester in order to be considered for summer work-study.

-Work-study pay is currently $14.77 per hour.
-However, beginning January 1st, 2022, hourly pay will be raised to $15.87.
+Work-study pay is currently $15.87 per hour.
 Work-study student employees are paid every two weeks through direct deposit.
 Signed timesheets are required before payment is processed and a checking account is required.

 The maximum award for an academic year (fall/spring) is $12,000.
 This may vary based on government allocation and your own available unmet need (as determined by your FAFSA).
 You are not guaranteed to earn your entire award.
 You are limited to working no more than 20 hours per week, this includes spring break.